 Services exports comprise one-third of U.S. total exports.
 With America becoming more of a services-oriented economy, this sector is becoming an important source of value-added growth and job creation.

 EXIM provides support for U.S. companies selling services internationally when commercial lending is unavailable.
-Support for services includes engineering and consulting, information technology and telecommunications, and services related to oil and gas, and mining.
+Support for services includes such industries as engineering and consulting, information technology and telecommunications, and services related to mining and a variety of other service-based activities.

-EXIM can finance services in conjunction with sales of U.S.-made products (such as equipment) as well as free-standing services such as architectural and engineering services, and those performed by freight forwarders.
+EXIM can finance services in conjunction with sales of U.S.-made products (such as equipment) in addition to free-standing services such as architectural, testing and engineering services.

 EXIM's export credit insurance provides your business with the confidence necessary to enter new markets, gain new customers and boost sales.
 This simple tool has significant benefits: